aldelaro5/Bug-Fables-Internal-Docs/ItemList/List Types Group Details/Skills List Type.md

 After, if the TP cost isn't 0, a TP icon (or HP icon if Life Cast is equipped) is rendered on the far right of the item bar.

-Finally, the input string is set to |[single](../../SetText/Commands/Individual%20commands/Single.md)\| followed by the skill's name from skilldata.
+Finally, the input string is set to |[single](../../SetText/Commands/Individual%20commands/Single.md)\| followed by the skill's name from `skilldata`.

 The position of the input string is overridden to (-0.75, -0.2) and the bar height used for calculating the y position of the down arrow is overridden to -0.9.